The Milk and Honey Band: Ape Records years (2004 to 2010)

-The band later released two download-only albums via Ape.
-These were compilations of both previously released and unreleased material. *Crumbs!* Volume One included more Boy From The Moon tracks ("Touched The Sun", "Wonderful", "Can’t Sleep", and an a cappella version of "Sold My Star") as did *Crumbs!* Volume Two ("500 Miles", "You’re The One", "Saved Again" and an acoustic version of "San Francisco").

-The Milk And Honey Band played their first low-key acoustic concerts in Brighton in 2004.
-The band later added two extra members for live concerts - Dan Burke on keyboards, guitar and backing vocals and Christian Parsons (Polak, Astrid Williamson) on drums.

 In March 2009, the band released their fourth full album, Dog Eared Moonlight, on Ape Records.
-At around the same time, Burke and Parsons were confirmed as full members of the band, although much of the music on the album had been recorded by Robert White on his own.

-In November 2010, Ape Records released a download-only album "In Colour", comprising twelve tracks recorded at the same time as "Dog Eared Moonlight".
-Three hundred physical copies of the album were also produced and made available.
-"In Colour" featured a more integrated full-band approach than Dog Eared Moonlight.

-Current activity & Robert White solo work
+Hiatus, Robert White solo work, and Songs from Truleigh Hill

-Since the release of "In Colour", the Milk And Honey Band has been inactive (although no split has been confirmed, and the band has often had quiet periods).
-In the meantime, Robert White has begun releasing work under his own name.

 In December 2010, a Robert White cover version of the Sea Nymphs song "Lily White's Party" (recorded in collaboration with Andy Partridge) appeared on Leader Of The Starry Skies: A Tribute To Tim Smith, Songbook 1, a fundraising compilation album to benefit the hospitalised Cardiacs/Sea Nymphs leader Tim Smith.

-On 13 February 2013, Robert White released a solo cover version of the Gillian Welch song "Everything Is Free" as a video-only single.
+On 13 February 2013, White released a solo cover version of the Gillian Welch song "Everything Is Free" as a video-only single.

-In July 2020, Robert White announced the impending release of a new band album on social media.
+In July 2020, Robert White announced the impending release of a new Milk and Honey Band album on social media.
 The album "Songs from Truleigh Hill" was released on CD, download and ultra-clear vinyl on the independent label Onomatopoeia Records in February 2021.